 - For a tender steak, marinate your choicest cut in one-half cup of kefir overnight.
 Season to taste and grill.

-- Dip fresh, sliced up fruit into a sweet and tangy thickened kefir with a touch of honey stirred in.
+- Dip fresh, sliced up fruit into a sweet and tangy kefir with a touch of honey stirred in.

 - Mix a half cup of cold, refreshing kefir with one tablespoon of maple syrup and half a shredded apple.
 Top with few crushed pecan nuts and enjoy this sweet and nutritious treat!